Shingo Nishiyama: Personal life

 Shingo Nishiyama was born on January 24, 2002, in Tokyo, Japan.
 He has an older sister.
 Nishiyama's favorite subjects in school are Japanese history and world history.
 He attended Hinode Gakuen, a correspondence school recommended by fellow Japanese ice dancer Aru Tateno.
 Nishiyama was accepted into Waseda University's School of Human Sciences to study sports education and psychology, as he wants to become a skating coach.
 He is related to Japanese ballerina Akane Takada through his mother's side and has worked with her on improving body movement.

-Nishiyama has admired Yuzuru Hanyu since he was in elementary school.
+Nishiyama looks up to two-time Olympic champion, Yuzuru Hanyu.

 Career

 Early career

 Nishiyama began skating in 2008 at the age of six, at the suggestion of his first coach Masahiro Kawagoe, who saw him attending a lesson at Citizens' Plaza in Shinjuku, Tokyo.
 He previously trained with Yutaka Higuchi in Tokyo, and qualified to compete at the Japan Championships each year.
 He was invited to skate in the gala at the 2013 World Team Trophy as the Japanese national novice champion in the same season.

-Nishiyama moved to Canada alone at age 14 to train with Brian Orser, Tracy Wilson, and Ghislain Briand at the Toronto Cricket, Skating and Curling Club, despite not knowing the language.
+Nishiyama moved to Canada alone at age fourteen to train with Brian Orser, Tracy Wilson, and Ghislain Briand at the Toronto Cricket, Skating and Curling Club, despite not knowing the language.
 After he suffered a hip injury in the fall of 2018 and was unable to practice jumps, another coach at the club, Andrew Hallam, suggested that he consider switching to ice dance.
 Despite Nishiyama's initial reluctance to switch disciplines, he drew inspiration from Japanese sprinter Dai Tamesue's book to adjust his mindset.

 Nishiyama teamed up with Utana Yoshida in early 2019 after a tryout arranged by the Japan Skating Federation in the fall of 2018, and she moved to train with him and his coaches at the Toronto Cricket, Skating and Curling Club in Canada in February 2019.
-He continues to train singles simultaneously with ice dance.